fujidaiti/smooth_sheets/migrations/migration-guide-0.10.x.md

 ## Changes in `SheetPhysics` :boom:

 The `createSettlingSimulation` method has been removed in favor of the `findSettledExtent` method.
 As a result, `InterpolationSimulation` has also been removed since it is no longer used internally and is not a core feature of the package.

+## Changes in `SheetController` :boom:

+`SheetController` is no longer a notifier of `SheetMetrics`, and is now a notifier of the sheet position (`double?`) instead.
+It is still possible to access the `SheetMetrics` object through the `SheetController.metrics` getter.